pingidentity/pingidentity-solution-stacks/Customer360/README.md

 For this Profile, you can place the text from a `pingidsdk.properties` file into `postman_vars.json`.
 The API calls will base64 encode and inject into the PingIDSDK Adapter and HTML Form (for Self-Service Password Reset)

+### PingID SDK - User Enrollment
+The PingID SDK Connector is also configured to automatically enroll any User with a valid SMS number in the `mobile` field.
+If that User also has an email address, it will be enrolled as a secondary method.

-You will also need an email template created called `auth_without_payload` for the PF SDK Adapter to use Email as an OTP method.
+**Note:** For email OTP - you will also need an email template created called `auth_without_payload` for the PF SDK Adapter to use Email as an OTP method.

 ### AuthN Policy - Default AuthN Experiences
 Extended Property Selector